James Fitzjames: Discovery and identification of remains

 The site of Fitzjames's death in Erebus Bay also contained a ship's boat.
 The boat and the human remains were first found by Inuit in 1861, and they reported that cannibalism had taken place there.

 The site was rediscovered by Anne Keenleyside in 1993.
 The site is known to archaeologists as NgLj-2, and contained more than 400 bones belonging to 13 different members of the expedition, including Fitzjames.

 In September 2024, researchers Douglas Stenton, Stephen Fratpietro, and Robert W. Park, from the University of Waterloo and Lakehead University, announced that they had positively identified a skeletal mandible as belonging to Fitzjames through DNA testing.
-An unbroken Y-chromosome DNA match was made from a living descendant of Fitzjames's great-grandfather James Gambier; the DNA donor, Nigel Gambier, is second cousin five times removed to Fitzjames.
+An unbroken Y-chromosome DNA match was made from a living descendant of Fitzjames's great-grandfather James Gambier; the DNA donor, Nigel Gambier of Bury St Edmunds, is second cousin five times removed to Fitzjames.
 By doing genealogical research, historian Fabiënne Tetteroo determined that Nigel Gambier was an eligible match for Fitzjames.
 Tetteroo contacted Nigel Gambier and he agreed to provide the DNA sample that conclusively identified Fitzjames.
 Fitzjames' mandible shows signs of cut marks consistent with cannibalism.

 Fitzjames is the highest-ranking member of the expedition to be identified as of 2024, and the second to be positively identified by DNA testing, the first being Erebus engineer John Gregory in 2021.
 Fitzjames is the first expedition member to be identified as a victim of cannibalism.